Microsoft promises to keep GitHub independent and open

 Another area the company will work on is the GitHub Marketplace.
 Microsoft says that it will offer all of its developer tools and services in the GitHub Marketplace.

-And unsurprisingly, VS Code, Microsoft’s free and open source code editor, will get deeply integrated integrated GitHub support.
+And unsurprisingly, VS Code, Microsoft’s free and open source code editor, will get deeply integrated GitHub support.

 It’s unclear whether all of these commitments today will easy developers’ fears of losing GitHub as a relatively neutral third-party in the ecosystem.